-readline — Read ASCII text until the terminator from a MATLAB-compatible tcpclient struct.
+readline — Read a line of ASCII text from a tcpclient connection using MATLAB-compatible rules.

 readline(t)waits for data and reads character bytes until the first line feed.
 The returned value is a MATLAB string scalar that excludes the terminator, mirroring MATLAB’stcpclient.readline.- If the peer uses carriage-return/line-feed pairs (